noormalik33/ai-mental-health-companion/README.md

 # 🌟 Thank You For Visiting Our Project 🌟

-### Made with ❤️ using AI, React, FastAPI & Machine Learning
+### Made using AI, React, FastAPI & Machine Learning

 </div>